natemurthy/misc/README.md

 # misc
-Workspace repository of miscellaneous projects
+Workspace repository of miscellaneous projects and useful libraries